faithvoid/script.webbrowser/README.md

 ## Not Working
 - Pages with lots of content (will crash the Xbox)
 - Pagination
+- Forms (so no logging into anything)
+- Cookies (unlikely to ever happen)
 - Downloads
 - Most things, really.